Revolutionary Struggle: Arrests

-In late April 2010, the three prime suspects being held confirmed their involvement in Revolutionary Struggle in a letter to the press, but denied that the government could prove they participated in the actions related to their charges.
-The three also promised to continue their revolutionary activities as long as they are living.
+In late April 2010 whilst in detention three EA members, Maziotis, Roupa and Gournas, confirmed their own involvement as well as the involvement of Lambros Fountas in Revolutionary Struggle in a letter to the press, but denied that the government could prove they participated in the actions related to their charges.
+The three also promised to continue their revolutionary activities as long as they are living, with Ekathimerini quoting the letter saying, “As long as we are alive, as long as we live and breathe, we will do whatever we can to scupper criminal plans that harm common people,”.

+Maziotis, Roupa and Gournas were released from pre-trial custody in October of 2012 after serving the legal maximum of 18 months, although with bail conditions including a ban on leaving the Attica Prefecture, and having to regularly check in with the police.

-Pola Roupa and Nikos Maziotis, who both openly admit their involvement in Revolutionary Struggle, were convicted for their participation in the group's activities in absentia after absconding with their son in 2012.
-Maziotis was later captured in 2014 and Roupa in 2017.
+Pola Roupa and Nikos Maziotis were convicted for their participation in the group's activities in absentia after absconding with their son in 2012.
+Maziotis was later re-captured in 2014 after a shootout with police officers left him wounded, and Roupa in 2017 alongside another woman, during a dawn raid on a flat in the Ilioupoli district of Athens, with a local man quoting that "Around 30 masked anti-terror police entered the house... using crowbars to open the door."

 On January 31, 2020, Konstantina Athanasopoulou was arrested along with Giannis Michailidis, a Greek anarchist known as "the archer of Syntagma" convicted of an armed bank robbery in 2013 and for an armed attack on members of the police force's immediate response unit in 2015 and had in a year prior to the arrest escaped a prison in Tyrinth, and an unnamed woman were captured by Anti-Terrorism police, claiming the trio were heavily armed.